rekit88/ITFnd100-Mod07-/docs/index.md

 **Dev:** *P.Timchenko*
 **Date:** *5/23/2021*

-## “Pickling” is the process whereby a Python object hierarchy is converted into a byte stream, and “unpickling” is the inverse operation, whereby a byte stream (from a binary file or bytes-like object) is converted back into an object hierarchy.
+## Pickling is the process whereby a Python object hierarchy is converted into a byte stream, and “unpickling” is the inverse operation, whereby a byte stream (from a binary file or bytes-like object) is converted back into an object hierarchy.
 ## Description: A simple example of storing data in a binary file.

 ### Result of this script see Figure 1-2.